camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Current state

-Zeebe is not yet be able to continue processing data since the Zeebe brokers in the surviving region are configured to point to the Elasticsearch instance of the lost region.
+Zeebe is not yet be able to continue exporting data since the Zeebe brokers in the surviving region are configured to point to the Elasticsearch instance of the lost region.

 :::info